 - 1. Revolving Funds: Revolving Funds allow the Town to raise revenues from a specific program and use those revenues to support the program without appropriation.
 Revolving Funds are established by statute or by-law and may require reauthorization each year at Town Meeting.
-The Town maintains revolving funds for a number of purposes including Council on Aging, Family and Youth Services Department, Fire Department, Police Department, Recreation Department, Library Lost Books, School Department Student Activities, and the School Lunch Program. - 2.
+The Town maintains revolving funds for a number of purposes including Council on Aging, Family and Youth Services Department, Fire Department, Recreation Department, Library Lost Books, School Department Student Activities, and the School Lunch Program. - 2.
 Receipts Reserved for Appropriation: The funds in this grouping are restricted to a specific use by statute and also require appropriation by Town Meeting.
-These funds include property insurance claims greater than \$20,000, monies from Cemetery sale of lots and graves, Premiums received on Excluded Debt, and Conservation Wetland Protection fees. - 3.
+These funds include property insurance claims greater than \$100,000, monies from Cemetery sale of lots and graves, Net Premiums on Debt, Conservation Wetland Protection fees, and Cable Access Television. - 3.
 School Grants: The School Grant Funds account for specially financed education programs using revenue from grants received from the Federal or State government.
-These including the Kindergarten Enhancement grant, the SPED Circuit Breaker grant, and the Federal ARRA State Fiscal Stabilization Fund (SFSF) grant.
+These include the State Special Education Revolving Fund (Circuit Breaker), and Federal Title I and Title IIA grants.

 - 4. Other Intergovernmental Funds: These funds account for revenues received by the Town from the Federal or State government for specific purposes other than education.
-These include a variety of grants including Community Policing Grants, Chapter 90 Highway Program, State Election Grants, State Library Aid, and the Elderly Formula Grant. - 5.
+These include a variety of grants such as the Chapter 90 Highway Program, State Election Grants, State Library Aid, and the Elderly Formula Grant. - 5.
 Other Special Revenue Funds: These funds account for any other miscellaneous special revenues not included in the previous categories.
-These include private donations for specific purposes, such as grants received from private or non-profit foundations, gifts made to specific departments, and payments from developers for infrastructure improvements related to proposed projects.
-Also included under this heading are the Community Preservation Fund, the Stabilization Fund, and the Conservation Fund.
+These include private donations for specific purposes, such as grants received from private or non-profit foundations, and gifts made to specific departments.
+This category also includes the Community Preservation Fund and the Conservation Fund.

 Permanent Funds: Permanent Funds are used to report resources that are legally restricted to the extent that only earnings, and not principal, may be used to support the government and its citizens.
-Many times such funds are referred to as 'Trust' funds, and the acceptance of such funds generally involves acceptance by Town Meeting for each fund's individual specifications and/or requirements.
+Many times such funds are referred to as 'Trust" funds, and the acceptance of such funds generally involves acceptance by Town Meeting for each fund's individual requirements.
 There are two accounts associated with each permanent fund, the expendable income, and the non-expendable principal.